 Students wishing to undertake the foundation year will apply for the degree programme they intend to progress to, using the relevant UCAS code listed on this course page and apply for entry point 0 on the UCAS website.
 As such, students following the foundation route will take an extra year to complete their honours degree.

 Further information about the foundation year can be found by clicking here.

 Modules are designed to allow you to understand the interactions between our bodies and minds and the environment in which we live.
-These are complemented with exercise-based modules in sport and exercise physiology, psychology of sport and exercise, health related exercise and public health nutrition, sport and exercise nutrition and sports medicine.
+These are complemented with exercise-based modules in clinical exercise physiology, psychology of sport and exercise, metabolic adaptation to exercise, public health nutrition, sport and exercise nutrition and sports medicine.
 These modules will allow you to understand and predict how the body responds and adapts to exercise, and to consider the strategies that can be employed to improve health, fitness and performance.